jkenlooper/puzzle-massive-content/README.md

 'GROUP' should be lowercase name for the group this bit icon belongs to and 'NAME_OF_ICON' is also lowercase.
 A text file named after the 'GROUP' should also be added to the directory for setting the link and description to use for those icons.
-That file should have a name like `source-GROUP.txt` and be in the bit-icons directory.
-The first line is the link and the second line is for the name or description.
+That file should have a name like `source-GROUP.yaml` and be in the bit-icons directory.
+See the other source-*.yaml files for an example.

 Text bit icons can be created by using the `text-icon.sh` script.
 The `text-icon.sh` script requires imagemagick to be installed on your system and